qualterz/cmarkup/README.md

 ### Container-based menus

-Suppose the development of 9 slots paged menu where the last slot is the load next button, the pre-last slot is the reset to the first page button, and the other slots are page items.
+Suppose the development of 9 slots paged menu where the last slot is the load next button, the pre-last slot is the reset to the first page button, and the first slots are page items.

 The JSON representation of this menu: